opea-project/docs/examples/ChatQnA/deploy/k8s_helm.md

 ```yaml
 extraCmdArgs: ["--dtype","bfloat16"]
 ```
 This configuration ensures that TGI processes LLM operations in bfloat16 precision, enabling lower-precision computations for improved performance and reduced memory usage.
+Bfloat16 operations are accelerated using Intel® AMX, the built-in AI accelerator on 4th Gen Intel® Xeon® Scalable processors and later.

 Set the necessary environment variables to setup the use case
 ```bash